mozilla-extensions/firefox-translations/docs/DEV.md

 # Developing this extension

-The commands in these instructions are meant to be run in the `extension/` folder in this repo.
+The commands in these instructions are meant to be run in the root folder in this repo.

 ## First time setup